 Tenets of Train2Trust

-2. "Easy training, hard battle.
-Hard training, easy battle," - - legendary Russian military General Alexander Suvorov.
+2. Suvorov Principle.
+"Easy training, hard battle.
+Hard training, easy battle," - - legendary undefeated Russian military General Alexander Suvorov.
 In golf practice, this translates into making your practice more difficult than the actual game.
 Traditional practice tends to do the opposite...

 3. Rest.
-The brain - the piece that is doing ALL the learning - needs time to digest, process and assimilate all that is being learned.
-Practicing in 15-20 minute increments, followed by a break of approximately 5 minutes to reflect upon and think about (without physically doing) is crucial for learning that lasts, and transfers to the golf course.
+The brain - the piece that is doing ALL the learning - needs time to digest, process and assimilate all that is being trained.
+Practicing in 15-20 minute increments, followed by a break of approximately 5 minutes to reflect, contemplate and think about (without physically doing) is crucial for learning that lasts, and transfers to the golf course.

 4. Feedback.
 Accurate, relevant and timely feedback is critical to learning anything, golf being no exception.

 5. "Desired Difficulties."
 You can't learn anything without 'failing' first.
 Less than perfect shots (think: when a child is learning to walk, and falls...) must be embraced, and viewed as fantastic learning opportunities - NOT something to be avoided.
 The "Challenge Point" theory is highly relevant here: practicing things that are slightly harder than what you are already good at.

 6. Randomness, Chaos and Variety in practice.
 Golf is the most helter skelter game ever - yet it is practiced in incredibly boring, rote, and repetitive manners.
 The "inevitablilty of everything" must be practiced, as well.
 Expect nothing; prepare for everything.